 As part of the Meeting, we will hold a live question and answer session, during which time we intend to answer questions submitted during the Meeting in accordance with the rules of conduct for the Meeting that are pertinent to the Company and meeting matters, as time permits.
 Questions and answers will be grouped by topic and substantially similar questions will be grouped and answered once.
-The rules of conduct for the Meeting will be posted on www.virtualshareholdermeeting.com/VTOL2023 before and during the Meeting.
+The rules of conduct for the Meeting will be posted on www.virtualshareholdermeeting.com/VTOL2024 before and during the Meeting.
 Only stockholders who log in using their unique 16-digit control number, which appears on your Notice, on your proxy card or on the instructions that accompanied your proxy materials, will be able to ask questions at the Meeting.
+Any questions pertinent to matters properly brought before the Meeting that cannot be answered during the Meeting may be raised after the Meeting by contacting Investor Relations at InvestorRelations@bristowgroup.com.